 In order to gain a licence to practice, you will have to complete at least 1,000 clinical hours.
 At the end of each of your first two years, and during your third year, you will apply what you have learned on a series of clinical placements in a variety of environments, ranging from large teaching hospitals to small special schools within the community.
 The majority of placements are in Greater London, but you may be placed throughout south-east England.

-We have designed this programme to match the needs of the modern ever-changing health sector.
-We work closely with a network of clinical colleagues, primarily in the NHS, and these partnerships ensure that the programme’s delivery and development are practice-led.
+We have designed this course to match the needs of the modern ever-changing health sector.
+We work closely with a network of clinical colleagues, primarily in the NHS, and these partnerships ensure that the course’s delivery and development are practice-led.

 We will assess you through a combination of exams, coursework and practicals.